-Tamara Pearson is a writer, journalist, activist, and teacher living in Mexico.
+Tamara Pearson is a writer, journalist, and activist living in Mexico.
 She is currently working as a freelance journalist, finishing her second novel, and working with Central American migrants and refugees, as well as other activism.

-Pearson is passionate about the need for including excluded voices in the media and in publishing.
+Pearson is passionate about countering the exclusion of many voices in the media and in publishing.
 She promotes writing that is liberating, resists injustice, and tells the stories of the oppressed with integrity, creativity, and thorough research.
 This blog is part of that.

 Twitter: https://twitter.com/pajaritaroja / Email: Tamararedbird (at) gmail.com